 For all of the Pacific Northwest’s dramatic landscapes, the Olympic Peninsula is perhaps the wildest.
 A massive Mount Olympus rises from sea level to nearly 8000′, its western slope considered the wettest place in the continental US.
 Titans live here, some in the form of ancient trees, others as waterfalls, all in submission to their volcano overlords.
 Salmon live and die in their uphill battle to revisit their original delivery room so their own spawn can one day carry on the same tradition, while eagles perch pristine from branches larger than most trees found elsewhere in the world, when not choosing to become soaring silhouettes above.

-The Best RV Camping in Olympic National Park
+Olympic National Park Camping

 On a perfect day, one can see from mountaintop to cresting wave and vice versa, but perfect days are subject to the ideals of humanity, and for Olympic National Park, perfection is better served up somewhere between thick fog and an ever-present mist that more clings to the air than falls to the ground.